paultopia/gobbledygook/content/pages/syllabus.md

 Evaluation will be primarily based on four problem sets.
 The first two will be computer programming-based (with the second possibly including a probability problem or two), and will be worth 17.5% of the grade each.
 The third will be probability and statistics based and will be worth 25% of the grade.
 The fourth will be comprehensive, with emphasis on the statistics side, and will be worth 30% of the grade.

-The weird fractions are to accommodate 10% of the grade which will be based on classroom participation and preparation, and which is meant to enforce the flipped classroom format.
+The weird fractions are to accommodate 10% of the grade which will be based on classroom participation and preparation, and which is meant to enforce the lab-style classroom format.
 Students who get full credit for that 10% will complete the simple out-of-class tasks which I will periodically assign and participate in good faith in collective problem-solving in the classroom.
 (This is an effort-based 10%, not a performance-based 10%.)

 Under the policy described in Student Handbook section B.3 ("The curve is not applicable in upper-level seminars and other upper- level classes in which a student's grade is based primarily on the student’s performance on graded skills-oriented tasks (including writing) other than a final exam."), this course will not be curved.